-- 13.2.3.3.4.1 Systems that cannot be utilized for firefighting operations shall have an inoperable system sign affixed to the fire department connection. - (1) The tag shall have a white background with red lettering and be constructed of wood, metal, or plastic. - (2) The letters shall be a minimum height of three inches and a minimum width of one-fourth of an inch stroke. - (3) If the system does not have a fire department connection, inoperable system signs shall be affixed to hose cabinets located on the ground floor and the top-most floor.
+- 13.2.3.3.4.1 Systems that cannot be utilized for firefighting operations shall have an inoperable system sign affixed to the fire department connection. - (1) The sign shall have a white background with red lettering and be constructed of wood, metal, or plastic.

-- (4) The sign shall remain in place until all repairs have been made and a satisfactory system test is completed. - 13.2.3.3.5 Inspection, Testing, and Maintenance Report. - 13.2.3.3.5.1 An inspection, testing, and maintenance report Annex G, Exhibit A entitled "Class I System Five-Year Test Report", or Annex G, Exhibit B entitled "Class II, Class III, and Combined Systems Test Report", or similar report approved by the AHJ, shall be provided to the property owner or agent within fourteen days after the inspection, testing, and maintenance date. - 13.2.3.3.5.2 An electronic copy of the unsatisfactory test report shall be submitted to the AHJ within five working days of the inspection, testing, and maintenance date.
+- (2) The letters shall be a minimum height of three inches and a minimum width of one-fourth of an inch stroke. - (3) If the system does not have a fire department connection, inoperable system signs shall be affixed to hose cabinets located on the ground floor and the top-most floor. - (4) The sign shall remain in place until all repairs have been made and a satisfactory system test is completed. - 13.2.3.3.5 Inspection, Testing, and Maintenance Report. - 13.2.3.3.5.1 An inspection, testing, and maintenance report entitled "Standpipe and Hose Systems" available on the State Fire Council's website and at each county fire department's fire prevention bureau, or a similar report approved by the AHJ, shall be provided to the property owner or agent within fourteen days after the inspection, testing, and maintenance date. - 13.2.3.3.5.2 An electronic copy of the unsatisfactory test report shall be submitted to the AHJ within five working days of the inspection, testing, and maintenance date.
 Submittals of satisfactory inspection, testing, and maintenance report shall be determined by the AHJ.